hockeydave/match-predictor/README.md

 less
 ## Sample model

-To get your feet wet, create a predictive model that chooses the first team alphabetically to win.
+Some models created are for validating the framework with automated testing (e.g. alphabetic/home team) models.
+Otherw are intended to be actual models to see how they perform (e.g. LR modell, improved LR model, )

 Create a measurement test for your alphabet model in the backend/test/predictors directory.
-1. Create measure_alphabet_predictor.py in test/predictor.
+1. Measure_alphabet_predictor.py in test/predictor.
 Measure for 33% accuracy, it's not going to be a great model.
-1. Create your (alphabet_predictor.py) alphabet model in the backend/matchpredictor/predictors directory.
+1. Created  (alphabet_predictor.py) alphabet model in the backend/matchpredictor/predictors directory.
 Make sure that it inherits from Predictor.
 1. Make sure the tests pass by running make backend/measure.
-You should see tests increase from 6 to 7.
+There are 7 model tests.
-1. Add your alphabet model to ModelProvider in app.py and test_models_api.py
+1. Added  alphabet model to ModelProvider in app.py and test_models_api.py
-1. Make sure your alphabet model shows up in the report by running make backend/report.
+1. Make sure added alphabet model shows up in the report by running make backend/report.
-Develop a new model
+Automated testing of models:  adaboost, alphabetic (just for testing framework), gaussian NB, home team (baseline), Improved LR (more featurs, Linear regression,
+2. and past results predictor.

-## Now develop a more sophisticated model.
+## If you want to develop a more sophisticated model.
 Bonus points if you can get better than 50% accuracy predicting the 2021 English Premier League season.

 Create a test for a new model, trained on past results (see a few of the other models for ideas in the backend/matchpredictor/predictors directory).
 Start to implement your new model.